bas20150622/ib-localized/README.md

 # IB ACTIVITY STATEMENT IN LOCAL CURRENCY - WORK IN PROGRESS...

+- calculate and output balance
+- calcluate and output profit and loss
+- calculate and output net dividends (dividends - witholding tax)

 IB Activity Statement aims to create Interactive Brokers activity statement in local currency that is different from account trading base currency for tax reporting purposes